nittin-cz/xperience-by-kentico-aira-unified/README.md

    ```

 5. Configure the Aira Unified settings in the administration UI:
+   Open the **Aira Unified** application in the Xperience administration.
+   Fill in:
    - **Relative Path Base**: Defines where Aira Unified is available.
    - **Logo**: Select an asset from the Media Library.
    - **Chat Title**: Title for the chat page.